-Earl Everett Swain, 91, died October 30, 2017 at Langdon Place of Exeter, NH.
-He was born in Wakefield, Massachusetts on May 13, 1926 to Alfred and Mabel (Fraughton) Swain.
+Earl Everett Swain, 91, died October 30, 2017 at Langdon Place in Exeter, New Hampshire.
+He was born in Wakefield, Massachusetts on May 13, 1926 to Alfred and Mabel (Fraughton/Frotten) Swain.
 Alfred Swain cut and delivered ice in the Saugus, Massachusetts area and later worked as a chauffeur for author James Thurber.
 In addition to being a homemaker and mother, Mabel Swain worked as a cook for James Thurber and was formally trained as a wedding cake baker.
 Earl had three siblings: Albert "Bud" Swain, Alfred "Jim" Swain and Medora Plimpton.
 All pre-deceased Earl.

 The Swain family moved from Saugus to Danville, New Hampshire in 1936.
 Earl attended elementary school in the white one-room schoolhouse in Danville and graduated from high school at Sanborn Seminary in Kingston, N.H.
 The family farm at 127 Beach Plain Road in Danville raised chickens, dairy cows and turkeys.

 After a long hiatus, Earl started flying again in the 1980s.
 He owned a variety of single engine airplanes and ultralights, hangering most of them at Hampton Airfield in North Hampton, NH.
-He flew these small airplanes to California, Canada, Florida, Ohio and many other places in the northeastern U.S. He flew until 2012, when he was 86 years old.
+He flew these small airplanes to California, Canada, Florida, Ohio, Virginia and many other places in the northeastern United States.
+He flew until 2012, when he was 86 years old.

-Burial will be in the Exeter Cemetery, Exeter, NH.
+There will be no calling hours.
+Burial will be in the Exeter Cemetery, Exeter, N.H.

 Brewitt Funeral Home, Exeter, N.H. is handling arrangements.